UVAdMIST/Norfolk_Groundwater_Model/README.md

 # Norfolk_Groundwater_Model
 This repository contains scripts to model and forecast the groundwater table level in Norfolk, Virginia using Long Short-term Memory and Recurrent neural networks.
 These models are created with Tensorflow and Keras and run on a HPC with a GPU.
 The models are trained and tested with observed data; the models are also tested on forecast data to simulate a real-time prediction scenario.
-The modeling process has been broken into three steps: preprocessing, modeling, and post-processing.

 # Project Motivation
 There is a need for accurate forecasts of groundwater table as part of flood prediction in coastal urban areas because: